MustafaKayra/flasktodoapp/README.md

-"Hello!
-This is my first GitHub repository, so some things may be missing, I apologize for that.
-In this project, I created a ToDo app using Python-Flask on the back end and Bootstrap on the front end.
-Thanks!"
+Hello!
+I apologize for any missing elements as this is my first GitHub repository.
+In this project, I created a ToDo app using Python-Flask for the back end and Bootstrap for the front end.
+Feel free to let me know about any deficiencies or additions through Instagram.
+Instagram: itsrkayra